pramnora/NodeJS/README.md

 ...or, a lot more simply, just type...
 a

+**NOTE: (5)**: It is possible to run NodeJS code to execute not within the web browser itself; but, instead, inside of the console...just use:
+> curl localhost:8080
+> Hello, world!
+>

 ## Node JS commands...used when running node inside of DOS...

 > node -v   (shows which node version you are currently running)